PlatformDB/PlatformDB/README.md

 ## Why use an existing DB as the back-end?
 Why PostgreSQL?

 PostgreSQL is an incredible technology.
 Its performance has improved dramatically in the last 10 years and it is now widely used in production in many startups.
-There are many solutions available for:

-- Cloud hosting
-- SaaS Back-office solutions (Forest Admin, Retool)
-- BI tools
-- Back-up and replication tools
-- etc.

-99% of tech companies only need 1 database.
-Our idea is to make PlatformDB gradually adopted, even in large codebases, without needing to manage another database server.
+Since it's a popular technology, the ecosystem is huge (cloud hosting, back-office solutions like Forest Admin and Retool, BI Tools, etc).
+Also, our goal is to make PlatformDB gradually adopted by any team of any size.
+Thousands of small teams usually have 1 DB and are not willing to add another DB in another technology to their production environment.